 16.09 Identify early childhood accreditation agencies.
 16.10 List the most important regulations affecting the well-being of children in a center.
 16.11 Describe the types of services provided by child care centers.
-16.12 Identify the types of information that persons must have in order to apply for a license to open and operate a child 16.13 Identify the city or county officials that inspect child care centers and explain the purpose of these inspections.
+16.12 Identify the types of information that persons must have in order to apply for a license to open and operate a child care center.
+16.13 Identify the city or county officials that inspect child care centers and explain the purpose of these inspections.
+16.14 Identify factors that determine the size and composition of the child care staff.
 16.15 Identify duties of child care personnel.
 16.16 Create interview questions for potential employees.
 16.17 Identify possible in-service training programs for staff members and discuss their importance.
 16.18 Describe how supervision for quality staff performance is best achieved.
 16.19 Identify subjects covered in personnel policies and discuss the need for defined personnel policies.
 16.20 Develop a work schedule for all child care employees.
 16.21 Develop personnel evaluation forms.
 16.22 Identify skills needed for supervisory positions.
 16.23 Identify developmentally appropriate resource materials, equipment and supplies.
 16.24 Design effective learning environments to meet developmental goals.
 16.25 Discuss the importance of record keeping in a child care center.
 16.26 Identify the types of records required for licensing and the types that provide information that will be useful in operating the center.
 16.27 Design, implement and evaluate record keeping forms to be used in a child care center.
 16.28 Identify ways to address the following center management problems: teacher absence, poor planning, supporting a child experiencing separation anxiety, scheduling work hours, arranging community projects.
 17.0 Analyze state and local rules and regulations which govern child care.
 The student will be able to: 17.01 Identify the major areas of child care standards in Florida.
 17.02 Identify laws that govern state and local licensing.